-User response: Examine the list of data set names found in the OSA configuration data set to find the data set name which is not valid.
+User Response: Examine the list of data set names found in the OSA configuration data set to find the data set name which is not valid.
 The OSA configuration data set is defined in the IOACFG entry of the OSA/SF startup profile.
 The OSA/SF Startup Profile is a data set that is pointed to from the DD card IOAPROF within the OSA/SF Started Procedure (task).
-See Chapter 3, "Setting Up OSA/SF on z/OS," on page 55 for more information about the OSA/SF startup profile.
+See Chapter 3.
+"Setting Up OSA/SF on OS/390, z/OS, and z/OS.e", on page 37 for more information about the OSA/SF startup profile.